shrihareepanchal/ML-FORGE/docs/DEPLOYMENT.md

 1. **Create a GitHub Repository**:
    - Go to [GitHub](https://github.com) and sign in
    - Click the "+" icon in the top right and select "New repository"
-   - Name your repository (e.g., "ml-xpert")
+   - Name your repository (e.g., "ml-forge")
    - Add a description
    - Choose public or private visibility
    - Click "Create repository"